erellaz/Arduino-Seismometer/README.md

 - Optional operational amplifier in following mode to insure the Arduino side shows a very high impedance to the geophone.

 This project is till "sketchy" and would deserve a complete write up and an "instructable" presentation.
 In the meantime, the main sketches and scripts are here.
 For simplicity, average performance use the simple tension divider.
-For excellent performances, add the operational amplifier (follower mode), making this a better and only slightly more involved built.
+For excellent performances, add the operational amplifier (for example an LM 338) in follower mode, making this a better and only slightly more involved built.

 ![Tension diviser sketch - very simple](ArduinoSeis_clean.jpg)
 Tension diviser sketch - very simple.